-Affiliate Marketing: Is Your Campaign Not Getting ANY Conversions?
+Affiliate Networks and Offers: Is Your Campaign Not Getting ANY Conversions?

 The most important stage in an affiliate campaign is optimizing.

 2. Probably lose some money while you collect conversion data.

 3. Then based on the data, you start optimizing (you run different tests)